jyao1/openspdm/Doc/SpdmDump.md

    </pre>

    The DHE secret can be found from SPDM debug message.
-   Take SpdmRequesterTest or SpdmResponderTest as an example, a user may use `SpdmRequesterTest --pcap SpdmRequester.pcap > SpdmRequester.log` or `SpdmResponderTest --pcap SpdmResponder.pcap > SpdmResponder.log` to get the PCAP file and the log file, search "\[DHE Secret\]" or "\[PSK\]" in the log file to get the HEX string.
+   Take SpdmRequesterEmu or SpdmResponderEmu as an example, a user may use `SpdmRequesterEmu --pcap SpdmRequester.pcap > SpdmRequester.log` or `SpdmResponderEmu --pcap SpdmResponder.pcap > SpdmResponder.log` to get the PCAP file and the log file, search "\[DHE Secret\]" or "\[PSK\]" in the log file to get the HEX string.

    ```
    [DHE Secret]: c7ac17ee29b6a4f84e978223040b7eddff792477a6f7fc0f51faa553fee58175